Rakhyvel/Orng/CONTRIBUTING.md

 ## Submitting Pull Requests

 ### Prerequisites
-- Ensure you are working on linux or WSL (for now)
+- Ensure you are working on Linux, WSL, or Windows 10
 - Ensure you have Zig installed (version 0.13.0 or later)
 - Ensure you have Python installed (version 3.10.12 or later)